 - Applications are due September 15

 - Must be enrolled at the University of Nebraska-Lincoln Agricultural Education teacher education program.
 Eligible to apply for scholarship for the value of approximately one-half tuition or $1,500 for the semester in which the student's student teaching experience occurs.
-All candidates must apply, prior to applying for scholarship, for state and/or federal loan assistance programs.
 The scholarship will be applied to student's account at the University.

 - Must belong to a member family, have own membership or be a student member of Nebraska Farm Bureau.

 - Applications are due April 24

 Nebraska Rural Radio Foundation Scholarship in Honor of Max & Eric Brown - due 6/30